ghc-proposals/ghc-proposals/proposals/0532-type-variable-scoping.rst

 #.
 **Lexical scoping principle**: Must be possible to turn off implicit binding forms so only the explicit ones remain.

 I think this is much simpler and easy to understand.

+Practical reason for change
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A main change to Proposal #448, as described below, is combining mechanisms to disable implicit-binding Idea of have multiple mechanism dates back to #285 (also by me).
+Originally that *did* propose a single language extension knob, and then it was requested that that knob be split into two.

+I am undoing that here, something which was explicitly requested by the committee, and so I want to be sure I get the reasoning right (and am not being merely contrarian).

+I think the root cause for the request of the spliting into multiple knobs was a sense that the different forms of implicit binding we had are *not* alike.
+I think the old version of the two principles I changed somewhat obliquely supported that view, in its distinction-making.
+I do think the division of labor between the old two principles was subtle and confusing, and the two old knobs overkill, but I do want to respect the fact that the principles and design were in sync.

+The two new reworked principles, by contrast, have a chief goal in emphasizing the *commonalities* between all implicit binds.
+They don't all (yet!) have an explicit alternative, but they should, and tentative proposals exist (see below) fill in those gaps.
+(I.e. we are in the process of satisfying the **Explicit Binding Principle**, and I suspect we will complete it.)
+This leaves the **Lexical scoping principle**, and then we have a *single* knob to bring us into compliance with a *single* feature.
+The principles and design are once again back in sync!

 Proposal #425
 ~~~~~~~~~~~~~